openlab-at-city-tech/openlab/wp-content/themes/koji/readme.txt

 4. Click the blue "Publish" button.
 The search toggle in the sidebar/mobile menu will now be hidden.

+== Copyright ==

+Koji WordPress Theme, (C) 2024 Anders Norén.
+Koji is distributed under the terms of the GNU GPL.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 == Licenses ==

 Images in screenshot.png from Pexels